Inscrutability of reference: Illustration by the use of gavagai

-In his indeterminacy of translation theory Quine claims that, if one is to translate a language, there are always several alternative translations, of which none is more correct than the other.
-A radical translation is therefore impossible.
-As a special part of this theory the inscrutability of reference indicates that, in trying to find out to which object a certain word (also sentence, sign etc.) of a language refers, there is never only one single possibility.
-That is even the case if the possibilities that come into consideration lie very close together.
-Quine's example of the word gavagai is used to illustrate this.
-Note that it is also applied at the indeterminacy of translation, but has traditionally been introduced to point up referential inscrutability.
-The gavagai thought experiment tells about a linguist, who tries to find out what the expression gavagai means when uttered by a speaker of a yet-unknown native language upon seeing a rabbit.
+Quine used the word gavagai to illustrate referential inscrutability.
+The gavagai thought experiment tells about a linguist who wants to know the meaning of gavagai when uttered by a speaker of a yet-unknown language upon seeing a rabbit.
 At first glance, it seems that gavagai simply translates with rabbit.
-Now, Quine points out that the background language and its referring devices might fool the linguist here, because he is misled in a sense that he always makes direct comparisons between the foreign language and his own.
-However, when shouting gavagai and pointing at a rabbit, the natives could as well refer to something like undetached rabbit-parts or rabbit-tropes and it would not make any observable difference.
-The behavioural data the linguist could collect from the native speaker would be the same in every case, or to reword it, several translation hypotheses could be built on the same sensoric stimuli.
+Quine points out that the background language and its referring devices might fool the linguist, because he is misled in a sense that he always makes direct comparisons between the foreign language and his own.
+However, when shouting gavagai and pointing at a rabbit, the natives could instead mean something like undetached rabbit-parts or rabbit-tropes and it would not make any observable difference.
+The behavioural data the linguist could collect from the native speaker would be the same in every case.
 Hence, the reference between the term gavagai and its referring object is language- or framework-dependent, and therefore inscrutable.
 Quine regards this discovery as trivial, because it is already a widely accepted fact that all the different things one word might refer to can be switched out, because of their proxy functions.